max-marschhauser/Guinea-Pig-Doctor/README.md

-Brochure page for local veterinarian specialized in guine pig treatment built with HTML, CSS and JS
+Responsive brochure page for local veterinarian specialized in guinea pig treatment built with HTML, CSS and JS

 Fairly simple page built for fun.